The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 They happen, and they make you feel kinda horrendous.
 Personally, I feel like I’m about to puke in my mouth a little.
 However, a good investor is ready for a drop and is calm when it happens, and it will happen.

-• A ‘correction’ is a 10% drop; they happen all the time.
-The market gets a little too pricey and then drops as investors get spooked, and all sell at the same time.
+A ‘correction’ is a 10% drop; they happen all the time.
+The market gets a little too pricey and then drops as investors get spooked.
+Why does it drop?
+They all sell at the same time.

-• A ‘market crash’ is a 20% or more drop in a short period, like a day or a week, and happens occasionally.
+A ‘market crash’ is a 20% or more drop in a short period, a day or a few weeks.
+They happen regularly, so don’t be surprised.
 It could be a war, a big bank defaulting, or a killer virus.
 It WILL happen to you at some point, but it’s ok.
-Examples below.
+The market will recover; meanwhile, we are buying cheaper ETF/fund shares.
+Examples of crashes and why they don’t matter long term are below.

-• If you’re nearing retirement (within 5-6 years), talk to a financial advisor and organize a plan.
+If you’re nearing retirement (within 5-6 years), talk to a Certified Financial Planner (CFP) and organize a plan.
 Why?
-If you’re nearing retirement, you will soon be moving to the spending stage of your i401k, where you begin to use it as an income source.
+If you’re nearing retirement, you will soon be moving to the spending stage, where you begin to use your investments as an income source.
 In this case, you can’t wait years for the market to recover.
 You will most likely need to own more bonds or use other techniques for a secure income (along with social security and other assets you own, like real estate).
-My personal preference is an advisor who charges for their advice up front, an ‘advice-only advisor’ who creates a plan for you.
-Not an advisor wanting to charge you a percentage of your portfolio yearly or invest you in products they get paid by.
+I prefer an advisor who charges for their advice up front, an ‘advice-only advisor’ who creates a plan for you.

-Let’s look at the stock market crashes below that made people completely freak out at the time, then zoom out and look at the big picture.
-Why are we looking at past crashes?
-It’s for perspective, sure, but there is also one around the corner coming at us.
-Crashes happen and will continue, but they are just blips over a 30 40- year investment lifetime.
+The stock market crashes below made people completely freak out at the time.
+We will zoom out and look at the big picture.
+Crashes happen and will continue to, but they are just blips over a 20 to 30-year investment lifetime.

 2008-2009 Financial Crisis Crash - a 50% market crash